mraiur/dainmiller.github.io/_posts/2016-10-14-documenting-rails-code.markdown

 layout: post
 tags: [rails, docs]
 categories: [rails]
-summary: RDOC is great, but HANNA is better.
+summary: RDOC is great, and HANNA makes it better.
 ---

 Notes on how I document Rails code: